 Unschooling

-Unschooling is also known as interest driven, child-led, natural, organic, eclectic, or self-directed learning.
-Lately, the term “unschooling” has come to be associated with the type of homeschooling that doesn’t use a fixed curriculum.
+Unschooling is also known as interest-driven, child-led, natural, organic, eclectic, or self-directed learning.
+The term “unschooling” has come to be associated with the type of homeschooling that doesn’t use a fixed curriculum.

 Charlotte Mason

-Charlotte Mason is based on Charlotte’s firm belief that the child is a person and we must educate that whole person, not just his mind.
-So a Charlotte Mason education is three-pronged: in her words, “Education is an Atmosphere, a Discipline, a Life.”
+Charlotte Mason is based on Charlotte’s firm belief that a child is a person and we must educate that whole person, not just his mind.
+Charlotte Mason’s education is three-pronged: in her words, “Education is an Atmosphere, a Discipline, a Life.”

 Unit Studies

-Unit studies is approaching a theme topic from several angles, encouraging activity and love of learning.
+Unit studies are approaching a theme topic from several angles, encouraging activity and love of learning.
 Units work best when the main topic is studied in all areas of education.

 Box Curriculum